Thomas K. Turnage: Later career

 President Ronald Reagan nominated Turnage to be the Director of Selective Service on July 31, 1981.
 Turnage appeared for a hearing before the Senate Committee on Armed Services on September 24, 1981 and was confirmed by unanimous consent of the full Senate the following day.
 He retired from military service prior to taking the oath of office on October 30, 1981.

 President Reagan nominated Turnage to be the Administrator of Veterans Affairs on March 10, 1986.
 His confirmation hearing before the Senate Committee on Veterans Affairs was held on March 18, 1986.
 He was confirmed by voice vote of the full Senate three days later.
 As administrator, Turnage was instrumental in shaping the October 1988 legislation that created the cabinet-level Department of Veterans Affairs.

-Personal
+Personal life

 Turnage married Betty Jane "B.J."
 (Bierce) Smith in 1945.
 Her first husband, a 1938 U.S. Naval Academy graduate, was missing in action after the 1942 sinking of the USS Wasp and had been declared dead a year later.
 Turnage was on leave between his return from the war in Europe and his fourteen-month postwar redeployment to the Western Pacific.
 The couple had a son, daughter and four grandchildren.

 After leaving federal government service in 1989, Turnage and his wife moved to Rancho Mirage, California.
 He died from cancer at his home and was interred at Arlington National Cemetery on December 28, 2000.